Sunday, August 25, 2024

 8/12/24

 I paddles my kayak to the stony bank and made sure it was secure not to float down the river without me.
-I put my tin of poppers and buggers in my shirt pocket and grabbed my 9 fast action Icon fly rod out of the rod holder.
+I put my tin of poppers and buggers in my shirt pocket and grabbed my 9' fast action Icon fly rod out of the rod holder.
 Wading out in knee deep water I started to cast a brown bugger out into the riffling water that flowed down into the deeper section of the river.
 Each cast was further out as I watched the arc of my fly line floating on the surface as my Woolly Bugger swung following the fly line.

 It was around 1:00 by now.
-I had been floating for about a few of hours and only caught a couple of smaller smallmouth on the bugger.
+I had been floating for about a few hours and only caught a couple of smaller smallmouth on the bugger.
 I tried a popper now and then but didn’t get any risers to it.
 Maybe because the river water was still the color of a chocolate milkshake.
-The sky above was a deep royal blue with bellowing white clouds moving slowly above the forest tree line.
+The sky above was a deep royal blue with bellowing white clouds moving slowly above the green forest tree line.

 The sun was bright above, avoiding the white clouds now and then, and shining down upon the river with warmth.
 A gust of a cooler breeze would be felt at times.
 The breeze gave no warning as if the river just decided to let out an underwater sigh of cool air.
 My straw, wide brim Carolina hat, kept the bright sunshine off my face and protected my scalp from getting sunburned.